Improving HEDIS Quality Measures: Best Practices for Healthcare Administrators

 As you oversee operations in your role as a healthcare administrator, consider these best practices to improve your organization’s HEDIS quality measures.

+- Hire for and foster a culture of collaboration and communication.
 Interdepartmental coordination is a common challenge among health plans, as pertinent data often becomes isolated in individual team silos.
 The solution to these departmental barriers is fostering a culture of collaboration and communication and hiring individuals with strong communication skills to promote it.
-Key member data should be accessible and shared across teams so that the entire organization can work toward meeting consumers’ needs.
+Key member data should be accessible and shared across teams so the entire organization can work toward meeting consumers’ needs.
 The consumer, too, should feel welcome to take part in the collaboration, triggered by proactive communication from staff.
-From consumers’ point of view, a concerted and proactively communicative effort by their health plan demonstrates prioritization of health outcomes, improves engagement, and offers superior levels of customer support, thereby improving HEDIS scores.
+From the consumer’s point of view, a concerted and proactively communicative effort by their health plan demonstrates prioritization of health outcomes, improves engagement, and offers superior levels of customer support, thereby improving HEDIS scores.

+- Leverage technology for data collection, analysis, and reporting.
 Technology may prove integral to your organization’s endeavor to improve HEDIS quality measures.
 Electronic health records, for example, are essential for centralizing and sharing access to important patient health data.
 Bear in mind, also, that reporting and data analysis are mainstays of HEDIS compliance that can be both time-consuming and capable of causing delays if poorly executed.
-Leveraging advanced tech tools such as artificial intelligence and natural language processing—and building a team of individuals familiar with these technologies—can not only expedite these processes but also help to ensure accuracy.
+Leveraging advanced tech tools such as automation, artificial intelligence, and natural language processing — and building a team familiar with these technologies — can not only expedite these processes but also help to ensure accuracy.

-As we alluded to above, tech is only as good as the people who use it, and a health plan needs sufficient staff to satisfy the high level of administrative work required for data collection, analysis, and reporting.
-Identifying experienced and capable talent is a labor- intensive process, but you can overcome these challenges by partnering with a dedicated staffing agency who has tools and screening processes to vet candidates’ soft skills and hard skills.
-If that agency is well-seasoned in the care management space, you can be confident that you have an ally who knows what you need and how to get it for you, including communicative, technological-savvy clinical and non-clinical healthcare talent.
+- Ensure you have the right staff in place to support tech initiatives.
+Tech is only as good as the people who use it, and a health plan needs sufficient staff to satisfy the high level of administrative work required for data collection, analysis, and reporting.
+Identifying experienced and capable talent is a labor-intensive process, but you can overcome these challenges by partnering with a dedicated staffing agency like Medix with the tools and screening processes to vet candidates’ soft skills and hard skills.
+With our care management experience, you can be confident that you have an ally that knows what you need and how to get it for you, including communicative, technologically savvy clinical and non-clinical healthcare talent.
+We provide pre-vetted, HEDIS-experienced clinical and clerical staff ready for immediate deployment, reducing the hiring burden and ensuring high-quality, compliant data abstraction to boost HEDIS scores.

-Medix is a staffing agency that specializes in healthcare and healthcare technology.
-Get in touch with us to discover how we can help you build your most flexible and talented team.
+Get in touch with us to learn how we can help you build a flexible, skilled team.